Skip to main content

 You could play this game in a quiet environment, by removing any noises.
 The actions need only be facial movements, or moving/waving arms or leg movements.

-Whenever the adult volunteer or young leader throws the ball to a player, they must say ‘drop it’ or ‘catch it’.
+Whenever they throw the ball to a player, they must say ‘drop it’ or ‘catch it’.
 When the player receives instructions, they must do the opposite.

 For example, players must catch the ball if the centre player says ‘drop it’ and drop the ball if the person in the middle says ‘catch it’.